Africa ahead.

 Article

-National plans to fight against fake medicines: Towards the implementation of a pilot project in Togo
+National plans to combat counterfeit medicines: Towards implementation of a pilot project in Togo